AtsushiSakai/TwoStepCppExe/README.md

     ./hoge/test.sh

-  you can see "Hello world" from the simple c++ code on your shell
+  you can see "Hello world" on your shell